vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 backpack.
 The packed suitcase weight was around 9.3-10.0 kg and the packed backpack weight was around 4.55 kg.
 Both were measured using a luggage weighing machine after returning and before unpacking.

+## 2026-04-06

+In the evening, I made a trip to the Walgreens at 2801 Adeline St for toiletries purchases.